sifank/NexDome_Beaver/README.md

 ALERTS
 ======

-20211221 Version 0.3
+20211222 Version 0.4

 Do monitor the Release Notes to see what's going on and determine if you need to clone this again.

 Anything major I'll document in this space here.

+- Shutter max/min/accel/safevoltage is not updating, don't use
+- Network connection has not been tested yet, use USB
-- Do not use the Dome CW and CCW buttons (see Main Tab below), those are a work in process.
+- Dome CW and CCW are working now, but I need to test those more
-- There is an issue with the rotator controller where after a power cycle, it will sometimes 'humm' instead of moving.
-It's actually moving, but very very slowly.
-This happens because the controller had reset it's max/min/accel params to zero.
-I'm trying to creat a work-around for this atm.
 - At present, you will need to use the MSWindow's based [Beaver software utility](https://www.nexdome.com/resources) to:
   - Set IP address if you want to use the network
   - Update the firmware